Timeshare Ownership

 The Risks of Timeshares

-- The purchase arrangement (deeded or leased)
+- The purchase arrangement (deeded or leased), purchase price, and applicable interest rates

-How To Try to Get Out of a Timeshare
+How To Try To Get Out of a Timeshare

 Some timeshare developers offer options to get out of your contract.
 This can come at a cost but it tends to be more of a short-term versus long-term cost.
 Someone interested in a timeshare should ask about options for getting out before committing.
 Those who are already in their contract but want out can still reach out to a developer to see what help they might be willing to offer.

-Most states now regulate time-sharing, either under existing state land sale laws or under laws that were specifically enacted for time-sharing.
-Many state laws on time-shares carry specific protections for buyers with rights to cancellation of purchase.
+Many state laws on timeshares carry specific protections for buyers with rights to the cancellation of the purchase.
 The regulating authority is usually the Real Estate Commission in the state where the timeshare property is located.
-See State Regulation of Timeshares.

-Have An Attorney Guide Your Steps
+Have an Attorney Guide Your Steps

 Next Steps